twisted/nevow/doc/howto/publishing.rst

         docFactory = loaders.stan(tags.html[greet])

-Armed with this knowledge and the information in the :doc:`Object Traversal <traversal>` documentation, we now have enough information to create dynamic websites with arbitrary URL hierarchies whose pages render dynamically depending on which URL was used to access them.
+Armed with this knowledge and the information in the :doc:`traversal` documentation, we now have enough information to create dynamic websites with arbitrary URL hierarchies whose pages render dynamically depending on which URL was used to access them.

 Accessing query parameters and form post data
 ---------------------------------------------